Léon Francois Comerre Biography | Oil Painting Reproductions

 10-10-1850 Trélon, FRA – 2-20-1916 Paris, FRABack to Artist IndexView Artists Paintings

-Léon François Comerre moved to Lille with his family in 1853.
-From an early age he showed an interest in art and became a student of Alphonse Colas at the École des Beaux-Arts in Lille, winning a gold medal in 1867.
-From 1868 a grant from the Département du Nord allowed him to continue his studies in Paris at the famous École nationale supérieure des Beaux-Arts in the studio of Alexandre Cabanel.
-There he came under the influence of orientalism.
+Léon Francois Comerre moved to Lille with his family in 1853 and from an early age he demonstrated a talent for art.
+He studied under Alphonse Colas at the École des Beaux-Arts in Lille and won a gold medal in 1867.
+He got a scholarship the following year from the Département du Nord which enabled him to proceed with his studies in Paris at the acclaimed École Nationale Supérieure des Beaux-Arts in the studio of Alexandre Cabanel and there saw first-hand Oriental paintings and came under the influence of Orientalism.

-Léon François Comerre paintings were all about lighthearted sensuality.
-His breathtaking pictures, painted in a lucid and glowing style, had an extraordinary way of revealing an air of frivolity coupled with deliberate eroticism.
-He had an affinity with nature, especially its dramatic and ethereal aspects.
+Léon Francois Comerre paintings were all about lighthearted sensuality.
+His stunning pictures, painted in a lucid and glowing style, had an extraordinary way of revealing an air of frivolity combined with deliberate eroticism.

 Artists Influencing Léon François Comerre: Alphonse Colas, Alexandre Cabanel.